-It's spring cleaning time - yet shockingly eight out of ten of us can't remember the last time we washed our duvet or pillows!
-Follow these expert tips from Sara Wadsworth at The Fine Bedding Company, and make your bed a cosy, clean sanctuary once more.
+It's spring cleaning time!
+Yet shockingly eight out of ten of us can't remember the last time we washed our duvet or pillows!
+Follow these expert tips to make your bed a cosy, clean sanctuary once more.

 Mattress protectors offer total peace of mind against spillages and stains while keeping your bed looking and feeling fresh night after night.
 Keep dust mites at bay by vacuuming mattresses regularly, and clean your protector at least once a month.
 While the protective cover is being washed, turn the mattress over, which helps to maintain its shape and evenness.